-3. Recognize a custodianship to split income and contain the “kiddie tax,” identify the use gifts to reduce death taxes and split income, and specify how to prevent the recharacterization of a loan under §7872.
+3. Recognize a custodianship’s ability to split income and contain the “kiddie tax,” identify the use of gifts to reduce death taxes and split income, and specify how to prevent the recharacterization of a loan under §7872.

 After studying the materials in Chapter 11, answer the exam questions 83 to 88.

 At the start of Chapter 12, participants should identify the following topics for study: